ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 At this time, I am running software such as 1Password 6, the Plex player, Google Backup and Sync, Evernote, and Marked 2, via Rosetta.

 I have also started using Docker, which now supports the `arm64` CPU architecture of the M1 macs, as well as emulation of the Intel CPU architecture.
-However, Docker does not recommend emulation and says that there are limitations.
-For now, I have managed to run MySQL using the `mysql/mysql-server` package natively with the `arm64` architecture.
+However, Docker does not recommend emulation and says that there are limitations. `I have managed to run MySQL using the `mysql/mysql-server` package natively with the `arm64` architecture.

 ## Conclusion